matheusb432/unity-course/notes/unity-code.md

 - Event handlers are methods that are called when an event occurs.
   - e.g. Handling mouse clicks, player death, etc.

+- In Unity, the `UnityAction` delegate is used to handle events.

 # Design Patterns